-In many way, the Creoles of New Orleans may be the most quintessentially American society of all, the original America fusion.
+In many way, the Creoles of New Orleans may be the most quintessentially American society of all, the original American fusion.

 Comprised of the descendants of the French and Spanish who were born in Louisiana, it later came to include all races and cultures that shared this general background.
 They were always a highly sophisticated people, many educated in Paris.
 The Creole opened the French Opera house in 1859, and the city of New Orleans became the opera capital of America.
 When I think of this meal, Red Beans and Rice, I imagine the steamy languid Sundays of the Creole world of New Orleans in the 1800’s, ham on the table and French wine to accompany that.
 And then on Monday, which was called Laundry Day throughout the South, they used the scraps and bones from Sunday’s ham feast, tossed in some Red Beans and seasoning, and as it bubbled for hours, the tedious laundry work was accomplished along with a savory lunch.

-I much prefer to use smoked ham hocks than a ham bone because I like the creamy tasty red bean sauce to be thick and smoky, especially with the thyme, oregano, and bay leaves.
+We much prefer to use smoked ham hocks than a ham bone because we like the creamy tasty red bean sauce to be thick and smoky, especially with the thyme, oregano, and bay leaves.
 My version may lean a bit toward their country cousins, the Cajuns, and I may even throw in a pinch of file´ to thicken.
 But the Creole people who created this iconic meal knew that if you had just the right red beans, and you were not in a hurry, it would make a family gathering to remember.
 And when the family gathered, they told stories.
 Those stories became the family legends.

 1 pound red kidney beans, (we only use the Camellia brand New Orleans beans, which are smaller and tastier, and ordered on Amazon)

-1/2 to 1 pound smoked andouille pork or chicken sausage, (we love the Jacob’s Original brand from Cajun Country, but also use Silva brand andouille when not available from New Orleans) or any good Italian smoked sausage
+1/2 to 1 pound smoked andouille pork or chicken sausage, (we love the Jacob’s Original brand from Cajun Country, but also use Silva brand andouille when not available from Louisiana) or you can use a great Italian smoked sausage

 2 pounds smoked ham hocks (for two large smoked turkey drumsticks)